- Part Number:1910

-The signs and symptoms of lung cancer or gastrointestinal cancer induced by exposure to asbestos are not unique, except that a chest X-ray of an exposed patient with lung cancer may show pleural plaques, pleural calcification, or pleural fibrosis.
-Symptoms characteristic of mesothelioma include shortness of breath, pain in the walls of the chest, or abdominal pain.
-Mesothelioma has a much longer latency period compared with lung cancer (40 years versus 15-20 years), and mesothelioma is therefore more likely to be found among workers who were first exposed to asbestos at an early age.
-Mesothelioma is always fatal.
+The signs and symptoms of lung cancer or gastrointestinal cancer induced by exposure to asbestos are not unique, except that a chest X-ray of an exposed patient with lung cancer may show pleural plaques, pleural calcification, or pleural fibrosis, and may also show asbestosis (i.e., small irregular parenchymal opacities).
+Symptoms characteristic of mesothelioma include shortness of breath, pain in the chest or abdominal pain.
+Mesothelioma has a much longer average latency period compared with lung cancer (40 years versus 15–20 years), and mesothelioma is therefore more likely to be found among workers who were first exposed to asbestos at an early age.
+Mesothelioma is a fatal disease.

 Asbestosis is pulmonary fibrosis caused by the accumulation of asbestos fibers in the lungs.
 Symptoms include shortness of breath, coughing, fatigue, and vague feelings of sickness.
 When the fibrosis worsens, shortness of breath occurs even at rest.
-The diagnosis of asbestosis is based on a history of exposure to asbestos, the presence of characteristic radiologic changes, end-inspiratory crackles (rales), and other clinical features of fibrosing lung disease.
-Pleural plaques and thickening are observed on X-rays taken during the early stages of the disease.
+The diagnosis of asbestosis is most commonly based on a history of exposure to asbestos, the presence of characteristic radiologic abnormalities, end-inspiratory crackles (rales), and other clinical features of fibrosing lung disease.
+Pleural plaques and thickening may be observed on chest X-rays.
 Asbestosis is often a progressive disease even in the absence of continued exposure, although this appears to be a highly individualized characteristic.
 In severe cases, death may be caused by respiratory or cardiac failure.

-As noted above, exposure to asbestos has been linked to an increased risk of lung cancer, mesothelioma, gastrointestinal cancer, and asbestosis among occupationally exposed workers.
-Adequate screening tests to determine an employee's potential for developing serious chronic diseases, such as cancer, from exposure to asbestos do not presently exist.
-However, some tests, particularly chest X-rays and pulmonary function tests, may indicate that an employee has been overexposed to asbestos, increasing his or her risk of developing exposure-related chronic diseases.
+As noted in section III of this appendix, exposure to asbestos has been linked to an increased risk of lung cancer, mesothelioma, gastrointestinal cancer, and asbestosis among occupationally exposed workers.
+Adequate screening tests to determine an employee’s potential for developing serious chronic diseases, such as cancer, from exposure to asbestos do not presently exist.
+However, some tests, particularly chest X-rays and pulmonary function tests, may indicate that an employee has been overexposed to asbestos increasing his or her risk of developing exposure-related chronic diseases.
 It is important for the physician to become familiar with the operating conditions in which occupational exposure to asbestos is likely to occur.
 This is particularly important in evaluating medical and work histories and in conducting physical examinations.
-When an active employee has been identified as having been overexposed to asbestos measures taken by the employer to eliminate or mitigate further exposure should also lower the risk of serious long-term consequences.
+When an active employee has been identified as having been overexposed to asbestos, measures taken by the employer to eliminate or mitigate further exposure should also lower the risk of serious long-term consequences.

 (i) Medical and work histories with special emphasis directed to symptoms of the respiratory system, cardiovascular system, and digestive tract.

-(ii) Completion of the respiratory disease questionnaire contained in Appendix D.
+(ii) Completion of the respiratory disease questionnaire contained in appendix D of this section.

-(iii) A physical examination including a chest roentgenogram and pulmonary function test that includes measurement of the employee's forced vital capacity (FVC) and forced expiratory volume at one second (FEV(1)).
+(iii) A physical examination including a chest X-ray and pulmonary function test that includes measurement of the employee’s forced vital capacity (FVC) and forced expiratory volume at one second (FEV1).